Nova-KO/nh/Documentation.md

 # 📓Project Schedule and Milestones

-_Keep the project on track.
-Draft the schedule for this project below and its relevant stages.
-You can add more activities that you need to accomplish to complete the project._

 ## 📅Schedule

-_Insert activities that need to push through within the project and details for activity.
-You can add more activities that you need to accomplish to complete the project to the table below._

 | **Activity** | **Description** | **Person In-charge** | **Estimated Delivery Date** | **Notes** |
 | ---| ---| ---| ---| --- |